wp-plugins/mywebtonet-performancestats/readme.txt

 == Description ==

-This plugin is like "dyno testing" your PHP front and MYSQL backend performance.
+This plugin is like "dyno testing" your PHP front and MYSQL backend servers.

 You can easily determine the CPU performance allocated for your PHP web and MySQL server with this plugin.
 This script does some simple calculations, string